andrew henderson menu

 If you want to bring employees with you to the US to work in your enterprise, the E-2 visa process can cover them as well.

-Here’s the catch: any employees who want to simultaneously apply for an E-2 visa, must be of the same nationality as you, the investor.
+However, any employee who wants to simultaneously apply for an E-2 visa must be of the same nationality as you, the investor.

-An employee you bring with you on an E-2 visa must serve in a supervisory or executive role within the company, or hold special qualifications that make the employee essential to the operation.
+In addition, an employee brought with you on an E-2 visa must serve in a supervisory or executive role within the company or hold special qualifications that make them essential to the operation.

 Other Business Interests